awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-c9.md

 ## Next steps<a name="setting-up-ide-c9-next"></a>

-For more information, see the [AWS Cloud9 User Guide](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html)\.
+For more information, see the [AWS Cloud9 User Guide](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html) and [CodeCommit sample for AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/sample-codecommit.html)\.
 For more information about using Git with CodeCommit, see [Getting started with Git and AWS CodeCommit](getting-started.md)\.